Bobby Hoppe

 Robert Hoppe (November 13, 1934 – April 7, 2008) was an American football halfback who played on the 1957 National Championship team at Auburn University.

 Early life

-Hoppe attended and played high school football at Chattanooga Central High School, where he led his team to three state championships and two undefeated seasons.
+Hoppe attended and played high school football at Chattanooga Central High School, class of 1954, where he led his team to three state championships and two undefeated seasons.
 As halfback in Central's T formation he was dubbed the Chattanooga Choo Choo and Hippity Hoppe by local sports writers.
 Hoppe earned his nicknames as a prolific running back, gaining nearly 1,500 yards in his senior season and scoring 33 touchdowns during his junior and senior seasons.
 He was named the first high school All-American from Chattanooga, TN after his senior season.

 College career

 Hoppe was one of the most highly recruited football players of his era with 19 colleges seeking his commitment, including Auburn, Alabama, Clemson, Georgia, North Carolina, Vanderbilt, Tennessee, Florida, Mississippi, South Carolina, Louisiana State, Miami, Rice, Indiana, SMU, and Texas Tech.
 He accepted a scholarship to play for Auburn under head football coach Shug Jordan.

 After a high school career as a running back, Hoppe became known in the Southeastern Conference (SEC) both as a devastating blocking back from the right halfback position and as a hard hitting defensive back on the national championship team.
 He also continued to run the football and finished his Auburn career in 4th position on the all-time rushing list.

 Hoppe played his senior season under a heavy personal cloud that did not come fully to light until 31 years later.
 Just prior to his senior season Hoppe allegedly shot and killed a Chattanooga bootlegger, Don Hudson.
 Hoppe was not indicted for the shooting until 1988.